dvallin/spacegun/docs/tutorial.md

 ### Configure spacegun

 Spacegun should automatically pick up your Kubernetes configuration.
-To configure spacegun against the docker registry, create a config.yml like this
+To configure Spacegun against the docker registry, create a config.yml like this

 ```
 docker: http://localhost:5000